Social Justice Rooted in

 2022-2023

 The 7 Habits of Highly Effective People are based on principles of effectiveness for people of all ages.
-The 7 Habits can support us as we strengthen our school community to promote diversity, equity, and inclusion (DEI).
+The 7 Habits can support us as we strengthen our school community to promote social justice.
 Learn how to build a more inclusive and equitable class and school culture through the 7 Habits of Highly Effective People.

 Board of Education and Holy Family Leadership